 The value of the Scholarship is currently $10,000 per annum, which is awarded for the full course of a medical degree, subject to the Conditions of Award.

-Applications for the 2021 AMA Indigenous Medical Scholarship are now open.
+Applications for the 2021 AMA Indigenous Medical Scholarship are now closed.

 Aboriginal and Torres Strait Islander people who are currently studying medicine can apply.